mori-atsushi/katalog/README.md

 }
 ```

-### step2: Register the UI component in the Catalog.
+## step2: Register the UI component

-Just run `startKatalog` function in your application.
+Just run the `startKatalog` function in your application.
+To register a `Composable`, use the `compose` function.

 ```kotlin
 class MyApplication : Application() {